Saturday 15 May 2021

 Your bag needs be closable and soft and a reasonable size.
 Cool-bags from the big supermarkets are perfect!
 In line with our commitment to sustainability please don’t use plastic bags or plastic boxes – these will not be accepted.
 One drop bag per runner is allowed for each locations.

-Checkpoint drop bags can be delivered to the checkpoint trucks at race check-In on the Friday evening between 4:30pm and 7pm.
+Checkpoint drop bags can be delivered to the checkpoint trucks at race check-In on the Friday between 10:00am and 7:00pm.
 Please don't be early, as if not placed directly into the correct checkpoint trucks they may go missing!

-Finish line drop bags can be left in the designated area near the start line at Scenic World on Saturday morning.
+Finish line drop bags can be left in the designated area near the start line at KCC Oval on Saturday morning.

-Drop bags will be returned to the drop bag marquee near the finish area at Scenic World within 4 hours after the relevant checkpoint cut-off time.
+Drop bags will be returned to the drop bag marquee at KCC Oval within 4 hours after the relevant checkpoint cut-off time.
 Collect by showing your race number.
 Any drop bags not collected by midday on the Sunday will be disposed of.

 - Please don’t use glass bottles/jars